From Beyond the Grave

 “I take it business is cruising along?”

 “Yes, I’m pleased to say things are going well.
-The girls have both sold work this week, and yesterday one of my castle-ruin paintings went to an American.”
+Two of the girls have sold work this week, and yesterday one of my castle-ruin paintings went to an American.”

 “Good morning,” Barbara said as she crossed the floor.
 She was wearing a cream blouse and navy mini-skirt with black court shoes.
-Her long blonde hair was pulled back in a neat ponytail.
+Her long blonde hair was pulled back in a high ponytail.

 “Good morning, Barbara,” the two men chorused.